-The ability to observe interactions between molecules on a nanometre scale is invaluable to science, yielding the kind of knowledge that, among other things, is essential to the development of new drugs.
-Yet this also represents a challenge; individual molecules are often just a few billionths of a metre in size, necessitating the use of powerful microscopes.
-Professor Philipp Kukura, Fellow in Physical Chemistry at Exeter College, has played a leading role in developing a new microscopy technology that looks set to offer powerful advances.
+The ability to observe interactions between molecules on opening the way to practical applications of the a nanometre scale is invaluable to science, yielding the technology co-developed by Professor Kukura and his team.
+Professor Justin Benesch of Oxford's Department kind of knowledge that, among other things, is essential of Chemistry, an expert in mass measurement and coto the development of new drugs.
+Yet this also represents a challenge; individual molecules are often just a few author of the work, highlighted the benefits of iSCAMS: billionths of a metre in size, necessitating the use of 'Our approach is therefore broadly applicable and, unlike powerful microscopes.
+Professor Philipp Kukura, Fellow in traditional single-molecule microscopy, does not rely on Physical Chemistry at Exeter College, has played a leading the addition of labels to make molecules visible.'
+Potential role in developing a new microscopy technology that looks applications include studies of protein-protein interactions set to offer powerful advances. and even diagnostics.